shamspias/chat-gpt-celery-flask/README.md

 ## Docker

-1. Build the Docker image by running the following command in terminal:
+1. Copy example.env to .env and give required variables and build the Docker image by running the following command in terminal:
     ```
    docker build -t gpt-chat-flask-celery .
     ```